 About

-As part of her role in leading impact-driven communications, Hannah leads the production of short films, longform articles and visual stories.
-In her role with PHR, Hannah helps tell stories of medical and scientific innovation for documentation of international crimes like torture and conflict-related sexual violence in the Democratic Republic of the Congo, Kenya, Syria and Ukraine.
-Prior to joining PHR, in 2017 Hannah produced the short documentary Evidence of Hope on sexual and gender-based violence in Syria and Iraq.
-In 2018 the film and its accompanying interactive animated website Justice Now: Ending Impunity for Sexual and Gender-based Violence won a Webby Award.
+As part of her role leading social impact communications, Hannah produces ethical, human-centered stories using multimedia, and designs web-based interactive features such as data-visualizations and maps.
+In her role with PHR, Hannah designs digital strategies to tell impact stories of medical and scientific innovation for documentation of international crimes like torture and conflict-related sexual violence around the world, including the Democratic Republic of the Congo, Gaza, Iraq, Kenya, Syria and Ukraine.
+In 2025, Hannah was the creative producer for the Webby Award-winning multimedia project “We Could Have Saved So Many More”: Anguish and Death Caused by Israel’s Restrictions on Medical Supplies in Gaza.
+In 2017 Hannah produced the short documentary Evidence of Hope on investigations of sexual and gender-based violence in Syria and Iraq.
+In 2018 the film and its accompanying animated website won a Webby Award.

 Hannah holds a Master's degree in International Affairs from The New School's Milano School (Departmental Scholar) and a Bachelor's degree in International Criminal Justice and Conflict Resolution from New York University's Gallatin School for Individualized Study (President's Service Award).
 In 2005, the Fur Cultural Revival of Portland, Maine formally recognized Hannah's contributions toward ending the genocide in Darfur, Sudan.
 Also in 2005, for her human rights work Hannah was the recipient of the J. Soycheck Award for Outstanding Unconventional Leadership.